3 Traits of a Successful Project Manager

 3. Quality Assurance

 Even though project managers might not be performing any of the work on a project, quality is still one of their responsibilities.
 Holding resources accountable to process and procedure as well as creating check-ins and milestones helps to ensure a project is done error-free and meets the quality standards of the client and/or company.
 Project managers for creative services, for example, have to make sure the work is high quality.
 A blurry graphic design or misspelled logo can keep a client from coming back with more work.

 Ultimately, the PM is the face of the project so any concerns over scheduling, cost, and/or quality are going to reflect on the project manager.
 The project manager must have a firm grasp of the scope of a project in order to accurately apply time, cost, and quality standards to it.
 The PM needs to know their project inside and out so that if any factors change, they can alert stakeholders and update the project plan accordingly.

-Rely on an Expert
+Rely on a Project Management Service Expert